0x2142/frigate-notify/README.md

 ## About

-This project is designed to generate event notifications from a standalone [Frigate](https://github.com/blakeblackshear/frigate) NVR instance.

-Currently Frigate only supports notifications through Home Assistant, which I'm not using right now.
-So I set out to build a simple notification app that would work with a standalone Frigate server.
+Frigate-Notify is a simple app designed to send notifications from [Frigate](https://github.com/blakeblackshear/frigate) NVR to your favorite platforms.
+Intended to be used with standalone Frigate installations - Home Assistant not required, MQTT is optional but recommended.

 ## Features